-Each of the 27 member states of the EU has its own pension system existing of a first, often second and also third pillar.
+Each of the 27 member states of the EU has its own pension system existing of a first, often second and also third pillar (see also Holzmann and Palacios, 2001).
 All countries have a state pension system as the first pillar, yet pension payments and pension outcomes differ.
 Some countries have a pay-as-you-go system as the second pillar while others have a funded system and both these systems exist in many different forms.
 The third pillar consists of private savings.
 The lack of coherence between all these different systems does not encourage labour mobility within countries and definitely hampers mobility across the EU borders.